29 Jun 2016

 Minimalism as Simple Geometry

-A Minimalist Photo of an Open Door and Water outlet on a Red wall.
+Minimalist Photography of an Open Door and Water outlet on a Red wall at Jawahar Kala Kendra, Jaipur shot by Prakash Ghai

 Buy Now